 # 20: The Conjuring (2013) — IMDb star rating: 7.5/10

 Quite simply, I have never been more scared watching a horror movie in the cinema than this one.
-I locked my arms between the arm rests so that I didn’t jump too much, and the amount of sweat I produced by the end of the movie was intense.
-The sequel is almost as good, but the scene where the mother wakes up and thinks that her kids are playing a clap-clap version of hide and seek is truly terrifying.
+I locked my arms between the armrests so that I didn’t jump too much, and the amount of sweat I produced by the end of the movie was intense.
+The sequel is almost as good, but the scene where the mother wakes up and thinks that her kids are playing a clap-clap version of hide and seek is genuinely terrifying.
 James Wan is a master of his craft, and his supernatural stuff is much better than the Saw series.

-I was tempted to include ‘Wake in Fright’, the Australian outback horror instead of this as it has a higher IMDb rating and it was an uncomfortable watch.
+I was tempted to include ‘Wake in Fright’, the Australian outback horror, instead of this as it has a higher IMDb rating and was an uncomfortable watch.
 However, the success of a scary movie needs to be about how scary it is, and therefore ‘The Conjuring’ is the perfect way to kickstart the list.

 # 19: The Castle (1997) — IMDb star rating: 7.7/10

 My only Australian movie on the list.
 I was thinking about my most quoted movie of all time, and this is a close battle with ‘Anchorman: The Legend of Ron Burgundy’ and ‘Happy Gilmore’, however ‘The Castle’ has a higher star rating and gets the nod for being an Aussie film.
 From “tell ’em to get stuffed” to “the vibe” to “the serenity” to “he’s an ideas man” to “we could talk for hours” and “I dug another hole”, The Castle is a truly classic Australian film.
 For anyone who hasn’t seen it yet, please do yourself a favour and check it out.
 Truly knee-slapping fun.